atce80/SC-Orion-AI-Assistant/README.md

 # SC-Orion-AI-Assistant

-My Star Citizen Pilot AI Assistant
-Orion AI Pilot Assistant: Command Console
+**Orion AI is a specialized, single-file web application designed to act as an in-universe command assistant for the Star Citizen universe.
+It leverages the power of the Gemini API and Google Search Grounding to provide real-time, context-aware responses to complex, natural language pilot commands.**

+**I am a new player to Star Citizen and often i need info in game.
+I am not a professional coder, but i designed this simple AI app to provide me all the info i need on the go without needing to go search google and filter websites.
+This is easy and fast to get info while playing Star Citizen.
+If you like the app, please buy me a coffee, there is a link on the app. just click and support, it will help me a lot.**

 Link: https://atce80.github.io/SC-Orion-AI-Assistant/Star%20Citizen%20AI%20Pilot%20Assistant.html

 You can bookmark the link and directly access the app.
 No need to download anything.

-**Orion AI is a specialized, single-file web application designed to act as an in-universe command assistant for the Star Citizen universe.
-It leverages the power of the Gemini API and Google Search Grounding to provide real-time, context-aware responses to complex, natural language pilot commands.**

 **Key Features**